July 28, 2022 4 min read

 Exten Boom Hand Signal For Crane Operators

-Retract Boom - Place your hands in front of your waist in a fist and point only your thumbs inwards toward each other.
+Retract Boom Hand Signal - Place your hands in front of your waist in a fist and point only your thumbs inwards toward each other.
 This will tell the crane operator to retract or shorten the boom.

 Retract Boom For Crane Operators